clarinsi/STARK/settings.md

 The optional `--association_measures` parameter (value _yes_) produces information on the strength of statistical association between the nodes of the tree by computing several common association scores (MI, MI3 , Dice, logDice, t-score, simple-LL).
 This is a particularly useful feature for treebank-driven collocation extraction and lexical analysis.

 ### Keyness
-In addition, STARK can also be used to identify key or statistically significant phenomena in the input treebank by comparing its frequency to that of another, so-called reference treebank.
+In addition, STARK can also be used to identify key or statistically significant phenomena in the input treebank by comparing the frequency of the extracted trees to that of another, so-called reference treebank.
 This is triggered by using the optional `--compare` parameter which takes the name of the second, reference treebank as input (e.g. _sl_ssj-ud-dev.conllu_) to compute the frequencies in both treebanks and compare them using several common keyness scores (LL, BIC, log ratio, odds ratio and %DIFF).
 This feature is particularly useful for research on language- or genre-specific syntactic phenomena.
+If a tree occurring in the first treebank is absent from the second treebank (i.e. its frequency is 0), one quadrillionth (0.000000000000000001) is used as a proxy for zero when computing the keyness score to avoid complications arising from division with zero.

 ## Limiting the size of the output
 To limit the number of trees in the output file, the optional `--frequency_threshold` parameter can be used to limit the extraction to trees occurring above a given threshold by specifying the minimal absolute frequency of the tree in the treebank (e.g. _5_ to to limit the search to trees occurring 5 or more times).

 Similarly, the optional `--max_lines` parameter defines the maximum number of trees (lines) in the output frequency-ranked list.
 For example, value _100_ returns only the top-100 most frequent trees matching the input criteria.